alexbeletsky/10k/README.markdown

 		(silver) Have a repository with 100 watcher
 		(gold) Have a repository with 1000 watcher

+	Coder:
+		(wood) Have at least 1 repository
+		(bronze) Have more than 10 repositories
+		(silver) Have more than 30 repositories
+		(gold) Have more than 50 repositories

 	Bureaucrat:
 		(wood) Have a repository with at least 1 issue (bronze) Have a repository with 10 issues